 Scheduling and Payments

 Scheduling is extremely flexible and designed to meet your availability, so you can work as much or as little as you want with no follow-up treatment required.
-However, we do expect providers we credential to maintain regular availability when they are not on vacation or sick.
+However, we do expect providers we credential to maintain regular availability when they are not on vacation or sick leave.

 Time Commitment and Examination Details

-We start by providing you with a short training module that includes credentialing and on boarding (we handle all of the details).
-From there we work strictly within your schedule to accommodate local veterans on an ad hoc basis.
+We start by providing you with a short training module as part of credentialing and onboarding process.
+From there we work strictly within your schedule to accommodate local Veterans on an ad hoc basis.

 What is a "Service-Connected" VA Disability?